-As shown in the above tables, a total of 6 housing rehabilitation projects were completed with CDBG funds in the last Program Year with others in process or in the queue.
-All homeowners were either low or moderate income, and were in need of necessary Housing Quality Standards property improvements.
-This was the fourth full year for the housing rehab program in the last 8 years.
+As shown in the above tables, a total of 2 housing rehabilitation projects were completed with CDBG funds in the last Program Year with others in process or in the queue.
+Both homeowners were extremely low-income and were in need of necessary Housing Quality Standards property improvements.
+This was the fifth full year for the housing rehab program in the last 9 years.
 The County has hired additional staff to assist with these projects and continues to gain capacity in moving these funds and projects forward.
 A waiting list is maintained for the program while projects are completed as the County is only able to assist one or two homeowners at a time.

-4 GAP loans (First Time Homebuyer) were completed in this reporting period using HOME funds.
-All 4 clients that received assistance were in the low/moderate income category.
-The clients were required to take a HUD approved Homebuyer Course and provide a certification of completion.
-Almost all of the homebuyer loans started as a purchase by a local non-profit that the County works with to rehab the homes to a better standard, and then roll them into a GAP loan for first-time homebuyers looking to purchase their first home.
+1 GAP loan (First Time Homebuyer) was completed in this reporting period using HOME funds.
+The one homeowner that received assistance was in the moderate-income category.
+The client was required to take a HUD approved Homebuyer Course and provide a certification of completion.
 The GAP program is offered County-wide and will continue to be operated in the coming program year.
+As mentioned above, due to an extremely "tight" housing market and rising interest rates the program was not as utilized as years past.